True Natural Bodybuilding

 Example

-Assume you are a 30 year old, 66 kg (145 lbs) weighing, moderately active female of 170 cm (5"7').
-Your daily caloric need is about 2180 (33 x 66 kg or 15 x 145 lb) calories per day.
+Assume you are a 30 year old, 66 kg (145 lbs) weighing, moderately active female of 170 cm (5"7') with 30% body fat.
+Your daily caloric need is about 2175 (33 x 66 kg or 15 x 145 lb) calories per day.
 After a month of diet your daily caloric intake should be about 20% below your daily caloric need, which results in (2177 x 0.80) = 1740 calories per day.
-You eat about 140 grams of protein per day (1 gram per pound of body weight).
-You drink 3 protein shakes per day, each containing 0.25 liter of zero-fat milk and 30 grams of milk protein powder, giving a total of 30 grams of protein, 12 grams of lactose, 1 gram of fat, 0.20 liter of water, and 175 calories.
-Your breakfast, lunch and dinner contain each about 350 calories, and your small meal at 6 in the evening contains about 200 calories.
+You eat about 145 grams of protein per day (1 gram per pound of body weight or 33% of your calories), 205 grams of carbohydrates (47%) and 40 grams of fat (20%).

 Diet plan

 You may choose to build your own personal diet plan in which you calculate for every meal how many grams of protein, carbs, fat and calories you eat.
-To accomplish this you could use my diet plan excel spread sheet and customize it according to your own needs.
+To accomplish this you could use my TNBB diet plan excel spreadsheet and customize it according to your own needs.
 You can watch the youtube demo video below or download the high quality video in Windows Media Video (.wmv) or Flash (.swf) format.

 Top